 - Each purchase comes with 2 pairs of ski socks

-- They don’t go over the knee.
+- They don’t go over your knees.

 - Available in multiple popular colors